tsorrels/ip_monitor/README.md

 ```

 ### Logging mechanism
+TODO: describe logging mechanism

 ### Future ideas for extensions
 Man in the Middle Module
 Counter traffic module
 Module to send SIGKILL to processes from this tool
 Whitelist module, where only filtered traffic

+#### TODO
+- refactor file structure
+- accept .py extension names
+- gracefully exit if not root or if no interface